 The SNMP MIB manual (files) is supplied in the Software Release Package delivered with the device.
+If you have any questions, please contact your AudioCodes representative.

 - For a description of the device's SNMP traps (alarms and events), refer to the SBC-Gateway SNMP Alarm Reference Guide. - For a description of the device's performance monitoring parameters (including SNMP), refer to the SBC-Gateway Performance Monitoring Reference Guide. - For configuring SNMP through the web interface, see the device's User's Manual. - For large deployments (for example, multiple devices in globally distributed enterprise offices) that need to be managed by central personnel, it is recommended to use AudioCodes One Voice Operations Center (OVOC).
 OVOC is not included in the device's supplied package.
 Contact AudioCodes for more information on its OVOC solution for large VoIP deployments.